tpwo/pyzet/README.md

 * <https://gsilvapt.me/posts/building-a-zettelkasten-the-simple-way/> --
   even simpler approach to Zettelkasten

-* <https://github.com/gsilvapt/pmz.git> -- similar tool written in Go
+* <https://github.com/gsilvapt/pmz.git> -- similar tool written in Go by
+  the author of the above

 * <https://github.com/Zettlr/Zettlr.git> -- if you cannot live without a
   GUI, this might be an alternative tool for you.
 There is also an